giavac/AWS-CSA-2019-study-notes/Course/Databases/README.md

 * You can have a read replica in a second region.
 * You can enable encryption on your replica even if your master is not.
 * You can have read replicas with multi-AZ turned on.
+* Read replicas are available for MySQL, PostgreSQL, MariaDB, Oracle, Aurora.

 ### [DynamoDB](https://aws.amazon.com/dynamodb/)